dataluscorp/browser/toolkit/components/telemetry/docs/start/adding-a-new-probe.rst

 - How many people do you need this data from?
 - Is data from the pre-release channels sufficient?

-This also informs the `data collection review <https://wiki.mozilla.org/Firefox/Data_Collection>`__, which requires a plan for how to use the data.
+This also informs the `data collection review <https://wiki.mozilla.org/Datalus/Data_Collection>`__, which requires a plan for how to use the data.
 Data collection review is required for all new data collection.

 Data collection levels
 ======================

 Most of our data collection falls into one of two levels, *release* and *pre-release*.

 **Release data** is recorded by default on all channels, users need to explicitly opt out to disable it.
-This has `stricter constraints <https://wiki.mozilla.org/Firefox/Data_Collection#Requirements>`_ for what data we can collect.
+This has `stricter constraints <https://wiki.mozilla.org/Datalus/Data_Collection#Requirements>`_ for what data we can collect.
 "Most" users submit this data.

 **Pre-release data** is not recorded on release, but is collected by default on our pre-release channels (Beta and Nightly), so it can be biased.

-These levels cover what is described in the `Firefox privacy notice <https://www.mozilla.org/en-US/privacy/firefox/>`_.
+These levels cover what is described in the `Datalus privacy notice <https://www.mozilla.org/en-US/privacy/datalus/>`_.
 For other needs, there might be custom mechanisms that clearly require user opt-in and show what data is collected.

 Rich data & aggregate data
 ==========================